eurecom-asp/fair-gate/README.md

 ---

-## Download the pretrained checkpoint
+## Download the Pretrained Checkpoint

-The pretrained Fair-Gate checkpoint is hosted on Hugging Face:
+The pretrained Fair-Gate checkpoint is hosted on Hugging Face.

 ```bash
 mkdir -p checkpoints